borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 <span class="minilink minilink-addedin">Prior to version 1.8.0</span> Put
 this option in the `hooks:` section of your configuration.

-With this hook in place, borgmatic creates a PagerDuty event for your service whenever backups fail, but only when any of the `create`, `prune`, `compact`, or `check` actions are run.
+With this configuration, borgmatic creates a PagerDuty event for your service whenever backups fail, but only when any of the `create`, `prune`, `compact`, or `check` actions are run.
 Note that borgmatic does not contact PagerDuty when a backup starts or when it ends without error.